mariuzka/pop2net/paper/paper.md

 Pop2net is mainly an extension to the existing agent-based modeling framework AgentPy [@foramitti_agentpy_2021], but it can also be used to generate networks for other modeling frameworks.

-## Statement of Need
+# Statement of Need

 Currently, there are only a few tools designed to create and manage networks for agent-based modeling.
 General-purpose agent-based modeling packages such as Mesa [@kazil_utilizing_2020], AgentPy [@foramitti_agentpy_2021] or Melodie [@yu_melodie_2023], provide basic data types to represent networks, but they lack tools to create these network structures and do not provide bipartite graphs.
-Existing network generators explicitly designed for agent-based modeling, such as SynthPops (CITE), lack generalization and are often domain-specific and limited in scope.
+Existing network generators explicitly designed for agent-based modeling, such as SynthPops [@mistry_synthpops_2021], lack generalization and are often domain-specific and limited in scope.
 Thus, most agent-based models rely on highly abstract network models, e.g., using NetworkX in Python [@hagberg_exploring_2008] and randomly placing agents within these graphs [@amblard_which_2015].
 This approach generates networks with low realism and custom modifications to adapt the network to the research design are often complicated and inflexible.